 The Upper Peninsula Research and Extension Center (UPREC) was established in 1899 and serves as the hub for integrated crop and livestock research for Michigan’s Upper Peninsula.
 Applied research on pasture-based cattle management practices and cropping rotations is conducted in the unique environment of the U.P.
-Grass-based beef finishing, utilization of cover crops, hoop house farming, and alternative soil analysis methods are keystone research elements on the farm.
+Grass-based beef finishing, utilization of cover crops, hoophouse farming, season extension and soil health studies are keystone research elements on the farm.
 Outreach efforts focus on expanding knowledge of local food systems by educating producers and fostering market opportunities.
 Complementary agronomic studies at the 1,262-acre site focus on forages and small grains.
-The center also coordinates numerous field trials of biomass grasses, potato varieties and corn varieties throughout the Upper Peninsula region.
+The center also coordinates field trials on potato varieties and corn varieties throughout the Upper Peninsula region.

 Michigan State University AgBioResearch is inviting the public to tour several of its research facilities across Michigan this summer.
 The organization’s annual field days, conducted June through September, will highlight some of the current research projects benefiting the Michigan agriculture industry.

 Seventeen Michigan State University researchers and Extension outreach and education specialists have received more than $600,000 in funding from the Michigan Alliance for Animal Agriculture.